 View terminal details.

 Click the name of the specified terminal to view the details of the terminal and software installed on the terminal.
 The details of the terminal include the terminal information, status, and historical logon account records.
-The details of the installed software includes the software name, provider, version, and installation time.
+The details of the installed software include the software name, provider, version, and installation time.

 Lock a terminal.